Agnar22/Kundestyrt2020-NAV-DIPS/README.md

  - From there on, there are two recommended ways to run the backend, from the command line or from Intellij.
    - <b>Intellij:</b>
      - [Download Intellij.](https://www.jetbrains.com/idea/download/)
-     - Set the necessary environ mentvariables for the keystore and truststore by:
+     - Set the necessary environment variables for the keystore and truststore by:
        - double tap shift -> "Edit configurations..." -> "+" -> "Spring boot"
          - Set "Main class" to: com.ntnu.BackendApplication
          - Set "Environment variables" to:<br>CLIENT_KEYSTORE_LOCATION=<KEYSTORE_LOCATION>;CLIENT_KEYSTORE_PASSWORD=<KEYSTORE_PASSWORD>;CLIENT_TRUSTSTORE_LOCATION=<TRUSTSTORE_LOCATION>;CLIENT_TRUSTSTORE_PASSWORD=<TRUSTSTORE_PASSWORD>